MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-storage-disciplines.md

 Storage is a critical component in an Azure Arc-enabled SQL Managed Instance (MI) deployment.
 Understanding how the storage-related concepts described in this document affect the functioning of Kubernetes clusters is an important aspect of the storage design choices and management.

 Rather than directly interacting with underlying storage, Kubernetes provides an abstraction layer to a variety of storage technologies through Storage Classes.
 Cloud providers, hardware vendors, and other Kubernetes managed platforms offer varying Storage Class options to suit specific environments and implementation scenarios.

-It is important to understand that the same criteria for choosing a SQL Server design and storage configuration when running on bare metal or virtual machines will apply similarly to Arc-Enabled SQL MI.
+It is important to understand that the impact of choosing a storage design or configuration is as relevant for a SQL Server deployment when running on bare metal or virtual machines as it is to an Arc-Enabled SQL MI deployment.
 These choices will ultimately represent your requirements surrounding RPO, RTO, capacity & performance.

 For Azure Arc-enabled SQL MI deployments, effectively planning for storage capabilities and configuration is crucial to operate successfully.
 Read on to learn about the storage-related factors to consider, followed by recommendations for configuring Azure Arc-enabled SQL MI.